-- Market visit + cooking class with Latteria Studio, a homey food photography and multi-purpose kitchen space with the most incredible natural light in all of Rome
+- Market visit + cooking class at Latteria Studio, a homey food photography and multi-purpose kitchen space tucked away off Viale Trastevere with the most incredible natural light in all of Rome

-- Truffle hunting in the woods with Savini Tartufi and their master truffle dog + truffle-themed lunch
+- Truffle hunting in the woods with Savini Tartufi and their master truffle-hunting dog + truffle-themed lunch

 Brianna is a writer, cook and culinary teacher based in Chicago who has also lived in Florence and Rome.
 Her cooking is guided by a uniquely Italian sensibility that’s grounded in seasonality with a particular focus on vegetables.
 She writes a weekly essay along with a seasonal recipe on her blog.